The Need To

 Note—this is the same trait which brings on severe separation anxiety.
 When left behind, the Weimar often feels abandoned.
 They must learn how to stay alone.
 This scenario is vastly misunderstood by many, and one reason so many Weimaraners end up in rescue.
 It is a tragedy.

 Posted on March 20, 2017, in Bubbles X Tugman, Long Hair Weims, Longhair, Longhair Weimaraner, Previous Pup Update, Separation Anxiety, The Weimaraner and tagged Blue Longhair Weimaraner.
 Bookmark the permalink.
-Comments Off on The Need To.
+Leave a comment.